ro551116/hg/README.md

 ```

 Use `Ctrl+C` to stop the script.
-The tool simply polls the active window every half second to see if it has
+The tool now scans all visible top-level windows every half second so even
-entered or exited fullscreen mode.
+fullscreen windows created in the background (such as the Photos slideshow)
+are detected.
 Internally it lists monitors using `win32api.EnumDisplayMonitors(None, None)`.
 If you see an error mentioning too many arguments for `EnumDisplayMonitors`, make
 sure you are running the latest version of these scripts.